 Katie [00:00:24] So I know a bit about where your innovation story began, but would you please share it with some of the listeners?

-Wendy [00:00:30] I would say the real beginning for me was not really as an entrepreneur because, you know, it wasn’t like “I need to go disrupt this” or “disrupt that.”
+Wendy [00:00:30] I would say the real beginning of spurring economic vibrancy through innovation and ecosystem development for me was not really as an entrepreneur because, you know, it wasn’t like “I need to go disrupt this” or “disrupt that.”
 It was more when I had the honor and privilege to lead Cintrifuse.
 I think that’s when all the dots in my brain came together and I realized that innovation was more than just technology or, you know, a new version of technology or a new category of technology.
 I realized that innovation first started with culture.
 And then there were the people that operated in the culture that actually made up the culture.
 And then there were technology innovations that were aligned or needed to be aligned with processes.
 So you know me well.
 So my brain kind of captured all these elements that really were part of my job as it so happened in Cincinnati and then the light bulbs went off relative to the role that I had agreed to take and was so excited about being a part of, which is building an innovation economy.
 So, again, the context of innovation for me did not come from corporate innovation.
 It didn’t come necessarily as a siloed thing to help that company.
 Didn’t really come from startups.
 I know both have innovation as a core piece of their growth.
 But for me, the reality of the value of innovation came when I got to see it through the lens of a community.
 It actually held all these different assets, and if those assets could interact in a seamless way towards a big vision, that would lift them all.
 And that would be a true innovation economy that could lead over time to economic vibrancy that would never be accomplished through traditional economic development.

 Katie [00:03:05] It’s incredible.
 You know, so many of the voices on this podcast have come from big cos or startups or venture firms and the beauty of what you created and your team created through Cintrifuse, this public private partnership for entrepreneurial activity and an innovation ecosystem growth here in Cincinnati.
 It was about creating a constellation and seeing innovation across all of those different players and not really just going at it from the lens of any one player in that system.